 The spray solution is supplied by the User.
 The recommended mixture is five (5) fluid ounces of colorant, Chrome Yellow (or other contrasting color) manufactured by Tenneco Chemical (or equivalent) mixed with a two (2) gallon solution of water and antifreeze appropriate for local climate conditions (minimum of 25% antifreeze).
+Antifreeze needs to be added even in areas where there is no chance of freezing.
+The antifreeze solution keeps the colorant from being absorbed into the material it was sprayed on so the marked area stays visible.
 DO NOT USE PAINT.
 Paint will clog the spray valve.

 Mix the solution and pour it into the holding tank.
 Replace the cap.